ramonbnuezjr/ai_home_security_notifications/docs/epics_and_stories.md

 **So that** my privacy preferences are respected

 **Acceptance Criteria:**
-- [ ] Data collection can be configured per data type
+- [x] Data collection can be configured per data type (video, audio, images, analytics)
-- [ ] Retention policies are configurable
+- [x] Retention policies are configurable (per user, configurable days for each type)
-- [ ] Data can be exported and deleted on request
+- [x] Data can be exported and deleted on request (GDPR export as ZIP, full deletion)
-- [ ] Privacy settings are clearly documented
+- [x] Privacy settings are clearly documented (comprehensive docs in EPIC6_COMPLETE.md)
-- [ ] Consent mechanisms are implemented
+- [x] Consent mechanisms are implemented (consent logging with timestamps)

 ### User Story 6.4: Audit Logging
 **As a** security system administrator